 The children’s Summer Field Ecology Program consists of nine one-week explorations of the Quogue Wildlife Refuge and surrounding areas.
 Based on your child’s grade entry level for the coming fall, he/she may attend one session of the Ecology Program.

 This summer marks the 48th Anniversary of the Summer Ecology Program at the Refuge.
 Through hands-on, intense exploration the children will learn a few of nature’s secrets, and the importance of the natural world.
 When your child completes the program they will have more knowledge and a greater respect for the earth, and its inhabitants.
 We hope these lessons will be carried with them throughout their lives.

-Camp Schedule and Application for 2017 will be available shortly!
+Online Registration for this program will be available shortly!

 Children’s Field Ecology Program- For children entering grades 2-6

 This program will explore the infamous areas of the Refuge including the super secret, extra squishy mud trail!
 Find the magic at Fairy Dell and get a taste of Chocolate Pudding Pond.
 We will even journey all the way to Dune Road to seine for slippery fish and quick crabs!
 Remember to wear sturdy shoes and dress to get wet every day!
 Classes run Monday through Friday, 9:00 A.M. to 12:00 P.M.
 Repeaters entering grades 5-6 will be off on Monday, July 4th, and will have a night hike on Friday from 7:00 P.M. to 10:30 P.M.
 Parent drivers will be needed to help transport children on Thursday to and from Dune Road.

 Young Explorers Program & Explorers Program-For kids entering grades 6-9